Sarah Thomas to be first woman to referee Super Bowl

 Girls Inc. of the Valley, an organization whose mission is to empower girls, told 22News it’s about time.

-Super Bowl 55 takes place on February 7 at Raymond James Stadium in Tampa.
+Super Bowl LV takes place on February 7, at Raymond James Stadium in Tampa.